airyhq/airy/lib/typescript/websocketclient/README.md

 The WebSocketClient Library includes a WebSocket client for Airy's WebSocket API.

-The library exports a WebsocketClient class.
+The library exports a WebSocketClient class.
 To use the library, you need to instantiate the class with the authentication token, the callback map and your api url.

 For example: